Thames Freeport

 The Thames Freeport already has access to a talent pool of over 70,000 science, technology, engineering and maths (STEM) students, and 21,400+ graduates in Greater London.
 The area is currently home to 1,462,000 workers engaged in STEM and adjacent careers, and over 250,000 workers in skilled trades occupations.

-Moreover, the Thames Freeport and its partners have also a long track record of investing in local skills and will continue to do so to ensure local population have more access to the upcoming opportunities.
-Among the key initiatives is the establishment of our own multi-million pound skills fund and accelerator to develop and upskill the local workforce.
+Moreover, the Thames Freeport and its partners have a long track record of investing in local skills and will continue to do so to ensure local population have more access to the upcoming opportunities.
+Among the key initiatives is the establishment of our own multi-million pound skills fund and accelerator to develop and up-skill the local workforce.

 Region Spotlight